apache/incubator-crail-website/overview/index.md

 <div style="text-align: justify">
 <p>
 The SparkCrail module includes a Crail based shuffle engine as well as a broadcast implementation.
-The shuffle engine maps rey ranges to directories in CrailFS.
+The shuffle engine maps key ranges to directories in CrailFS.
 Each map task, while partitioning the data, appends key/value pairs to individual files in the corresponding directories.
 Tasks running on the same core within the cluster append to the same files, which reduces storage fragmentation.
 </p>
 </div>